-CIPA offers rolling admissions.
-We will consider all applications received through the middle of May.
-If you would like to be considered for funding, please submit your application as soon as possible.
+CIPA offers rolling admissions, and we encourage you to submit your application as soon as possible.

 Submit unofficial copies of your college and university transcripts.
 An official paper transcript is required for all admitted students before matriculating.

 Submit your résumé and three letters of recommendation (two of which should be academic).

 Applicants for whom English is a second language will need to meet minimum scores on either the TOEFL or IELTS exams.
 Required minimum scores on the TOEFL exam are: writing 20, listening 15, reading 20, speaking 22, as well as an overall combined score of at least 100.
 Our field requirements for the IELTS exam are: 7.0 in each section as well as an overall score of at least 7.5.

 Submit both a Statement of Purpose and an Essay.
 See detailed information below for completing these submissions.

 You will be sent email instructions to participate in an online interview to complete your application.